Target Group

 UDP | UDP |

-When using a UDP listener in DSRNLB, additional settings are required for target instances, and only specific operating systems are supported.
-For more details, please refer to the How-to Guides.
+- When using the UDP listener in DSRNLB, additional configuration is required for the target instances, and it supports only certain operating systems.
+For detailed information, refer to How-to Guides.

-The load balancer performs health checks periodically to check the status of targets.
-By applying health check settings to a target group, you can monitor the status of the connected resources and exclude faulty servers from traffic distribution targets.
+The load balancer performs periodic health checks on the targets to monitor their status.
+By applying health check settings to the target group, you can check the status of connected resources and exclude unhealthy servers from receiving traffic.

-Direct Server Return Network load balancer (DSRNLB) requires additional settings for the target instance for health check configurations.
-For details, refer to the How-to Guides.
+For Direct Server Return Network Load Balancer (DSRNLB), additional configuration is required on the target instance to enable health checks.
+For more details, refer to How-to Guides.

 ---|---|